bento-platform/bento/docs/object_storage.md

 The steps for this depend on which S3 provider you are using.
 For local development, we recommend using the Minio deployment that comes with Bento.

-### Drop-box
+### Drop Box

-The drop-box service in Bento acts as a deposit location for Bento.
+The drop box service in Bento acts as a deposit location for Bento.
-Files accessible to drop-box can be ingested in Bento's various data services (Phenopackets, experiments, VCFs).
+Files accessible to drop box can be ingested in Bento's various data services (Phenopackets, experiments, VCFs).

-Edit your `local.env` file to include the drop-box S3 environment variables:
+Edit your `local.env` file to include the drop box S3 environment variables:

 ```bash
 # local.env